ByrumLab/proteoDA/paper/paper.md

 # Statement of need

 `proteoDA` was designed to help researchers with minimal knowledge of R extract insights from proteomics data. `proteoDA` allows users to quickly assess the quality of a mass spectrometry experiment, normalize the data, control for batch effects, and define flexible linear model designs for a wide variety of proteomic experiments.
-In addition to providing quantitative analysis for experiments, `proteoDA` is widely used in the classroom as well as the IDeA National Resource for Quantitative Proteomics workshops for faculty and students.
+In addition to providing quantitative analysis for experiments, `proteoDA` delivers interactive and sharable data visualizations that empower data analysis and domain reserchers alike to explore data finding, save high quality figures, and generate new insights. `proteoDA` is widely used in the classroom as well as the IDeA National Resource for Quantitative Proteomics workshops for faculty and students.
 The package is robust but flexible to account for a wide variety of proteomics experiments and provides a training tutorial explaining normalization and linear model designs.
+In contrast to other comprehensive proteomics analysis packages, `proteoDA` delivers an interactive, sharable data product that allows domain researchers to visualize their results in a web browser with the need for dedicated server-side infrastructure [@Ranathunge2022; @Wolski2022].

 # Acknowledgements